traumverloren/haute-codeture/haute-codeture.md

 * Offline Messaging<br/>![inline 90%](dbs.png)

+^ Hook up a DB

-^Hook up a DB: Persistent session means even if the client is offline all the above will be stored by the broker and are available right after the client reconnects.
+^ Even if the client is offline

+^ Messages stored by the broker and are available right after the client reconnects.

 ---